-- Update sports equipment to enable children to experience new sports.
+- Update sports resources to enable children to experience new sports.

 - Continue to ensure that a high proportion of pupils’ access competitive inter-school sport.

 - Increase the quality of PE Lessons so that all pupils access at least 2 hours of quality PE teaching every week.

 - Implement a highly effective PE assessment system which will deliver and demonstrate the impact of our PE Practice.

 - Promote physically activity throughout the school day.